unjs/unplugin/README.md

 | :--------------------: | :--: | :-------: | :-------: | :----: | :------------: |
 | ✅ `>=3.1`<sup>6</sup> |  ✅  |    ✅     |    ✅     |   ✅   | ⚠️<sup>7</sup> |

 6. Rollup supports nested plugins since [v3.1.0](https://github.com/rollup/rollup/releases/tag/v3.1.0).
-Plugin aurthor should ask users to a have a Rollup version of `>=3.1.0` when using nested plugins.
-For singe plugin format, unplugin works for any versions of Rollup.
+Plugin author should ask users to have a Rollup version of `>=3.1.0` when using nested plugins.
+For single plugin format, unplugin works for any version of Rollup.
-7. Since esbuild does not have a built-in transform phase, the `transform` hook of nested plugin will not work on esbuild yet.
+7. Since esbuild does not have a built-in transform phase, the `transform` hook of the nested plugin will not work on esbuild yet.
 Other hooks like `load` or `resolveId` work fine.
 We will try to find a way to support it in the future.

 ###### Usage